lun-ai/MIPlain/README.md

 ### Learning efficiency evaluation
 Q-Learing, DQN and MIGO are compared with MIPlain.

-An implementation of Q-learning (Q-learning tic-tac-toe accessed 14 April, 2019) and an implementation of DeepQ-learning  (Solving  tic-tac-toe  using  deep  reinforcement learning. accessed  14  April,  2019) were used to learn how to win Noughts-and-Crosses as the player ”X” from the same set of 2-ply winnable boards as MIGO and MIPlain.
+An implementation of Q-learning (Q-learning tic-tac-toe accessed 14 April, 2019) and an implementation of Deep Q-learning (Solving tic-tac-toe using deep reinforcement learning. accessed  14  April,  2019) were used to learn how to win Noughts-and-Crosses as the player ”X” from the same set of 2-ply winnable boards as MIGO and MIPlain.
 For each of the methods, we accumulated regrets from each game, and the regret for each won, drawn, lost game is 0, 1, 2 respectively.

 For Q-learning and Deep Q-learning, an illegal move is treated as a lost and the regret is 2.
 We set the state space to include a state for each cell of the board and an action is a move made by player ”X”.
 The DQN learner and the classical Q-Learning assume an optimal opponent for gameplay.
 We defined reward functions that heavily penalize invalid moves for both Q-Learning and DQN.
 We set discount factor to 0.9 for Q-learning and 0.8 for DQN.
 For DQN, we used a small learning rate  to  avoid  over-fitting and a simple fully-connected network (256,  64)  as  the  value  network.
 Both Q-Learning and DQN were given a set of initial boards for learning to ensure the best achievable outcome of gameplay is win.

 - MIPlain_impl_and_eval/Deep_Q_learning/output/DQN.txt